 WASHINGTON, D.C.

-In another affirming sign that Team Maryland is ready and committed
+– In another affirming sign that Team Maryland is ready and committed to ensuring

 the smoothest possible transition of mission and jobs from Fort Monmouth in Monmouth County, New Jersey, to Aberdeen Proving Ground (APG) in Harford County, Maryland, a Government Accountability Office (GAO) assessment released this afternoon noted the Army is aware of and prepared for any potential challenges and has a strategy in place for the full implementation of the move.